codypearce/react-native-infinity/README.md

 ## `init`

-`init` is used as follows: `init <name> --starter <platforms>` where <name> is the name of your application and <platforms> indicates which platforms should be supported.
+`init <name> --starter <platforms>` where <name> is the name of your application and <platforms> indicates which platforms should be supported.

 For example to generate a project with name AwesomeProject that targets Android, iOS, and Web, run:

 ```
 npx react-native-infinity init AwesomeProject --starter mw
 ```
-`mw` is short-hand keyword to indicate you want to build a project that supports Mobile and Web.
+`mw` is short-hand keyword to indicate what platforms to support Mobile and Web.
 Platform keywords can be found by running the `list` command and are displayed below.

 ## `add-platform`